Solar Terms or Seasonal Points for Summer

 • Add in some fresh, cooling, and yin summer foods: zucchini, green tea, cucumbers, green beans, melons, mint, celery, water chestnuts, mung sprouts, fruits (apple, watermelon, pear, limes), tofu, and coconut.

-• Cook with more water, like steaming and blanching.
+• Cook with more water, such as when steaming or blanching.

 • Eat less and lighter in hotter seasons – you’ll most likely notice your appetite is not as strong.